telefonicaid/fiware-sth-comet/README.md

 under implementation, we will opt for one of the options.

 The STH component creates a new database for each <a href="https://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Multi_service_tenancy" target="_blank">service</a>.
-The name of these databases will be the concatenation of the SERVICE_PREFIX environment variable and the service, using an underscore ("_") as the separator.
+The name of these databases will be the concatenation of the DB_PREFIX environment variable and the service, using an underscore ("_") as the separator.

 Using these databases, the behavior of the STH component according to each one of the values the DATA_MODEL environment variable may have is the following: